Skip to Content

 World Class Facilities

 • Since 2014, the School has invested over £12 million in new world-class student and staff facilities.
 Maths and Physics students have their own teaching centre that opened in 2016, housing brand experimental physics laboratories, two large computer rooms plus a student interaction area with a new lecture theatre and study rooms.
-In addition to this, Northern Ireland has the lowest student cost of living in the UK (Which?
-University, 2018).
+In addition to this, Belfast has one of the lowest student cost of living in the UK (Mercer Cost of Living City Ranking 2023).

 Key Facts